 The FBI also refuted rumors that Hoover’s legendary filing system at the bureau was based on a system used at the Library of Congress, calling the two systems “vaguely similar.”

-In the wake of the Eastwood movie, a Library of Congress manuscripts specialist went through the Library’s records to see what Hoover did for a four-year period.
+In the wake of the Eastwood movie, a Library of Congress manuscripts specialist went through the Library’s records to see what Hoover did during his four years of work there.

 Hoover’s appointment as an 18-year-old was mentioned in congressional testimony about the backgrounds, salaries and positions of Library employees.
 There wasn’t any evidence that the young Hoover was involved in developing the Library’s cataloging system, but he certainly was aware of how it worked.

-“While Hoover would not have played a role in developing the Library’s card catalog in the jobs he held, it is quite possible he would have seen and become familiar with it,” said the LOC.
+“While Hoover would not have played a role in developing the Library’s card catalog in the jobs he held, it is quite possible he would have seen and become familiar with it,” said the LOC employee.

 Hoover’s career ended at the Library of Congress when he passed the bar exam on July 25, 1917.
 Hoover took a job as a Justice Department clerk the next day.